State and Region Government of Myanmar

 The State and Region Governments (ပြည်နယ်နှင့်တိုင်းဒေသကြီးအစိုးရအဖွဲ့များ) are the sub-cabinet of each states and regions of Myanmar.
-The Head of the state or region cabinet is Chief Minister.
+The Head of the state or region cabinet is Chief Minister (ဝန်ကြီးချုပ်).
 The Member of cabinet is Minister of the state or region.
 The cabinet is formed with Chief Minister, Ministers and State/Region Advocate.
 With the agreement of State and Regional Hluttaws, the President can set the number of ministries.

 Executive Authority

 Not contradict with the provisions of the Constitution, the executive power of the Region or State Government by the Region or State Legislative Affairs extends.
 Moreover, under the federal law allows the Region or State Government extends into matters.

 Government Office

 Region or State Administration Department position as chief secretary of the entity, the relevant Region or State Government.
 In addition, the Region or State Department of General Administration is also the office of the relevant Region or State Mission.